-Kinesis Data Streams collects and processes a large amount of incoming data from an unlimited number of producers.
+Kinesis Data Streams (KDS) collects and processes a large amount of incoming data from an unlimited number of producers.

 - Producers supply data to Kinesis, e.g., any IoT (Internet of Things) devices.